 Doctoral Research Group Entrepreneurship, Management & Innovation

-Our doctoral programme is designed for future researchers in entrepreneurship, management and innovation.
+Our doctoral programme is designed for future researchers in entrepreneurship, management and organization studies.
 Our goal is to train doctoral students for research positions at leading universities or advanced research careers in consulting, government, or industry.
-As a doctoral student, you receive training in state-of-the-art research and build a profound knowledge base in entrepreneurship, management, and innovation.
+As a doctoral student, you receive training in state-of-the-art research and build a profound knowledge base in entrepreneurship, management, and organization studies.
 Doctoral students learn to advance theory, develop scientifically sound research designs, and publish their research in international top-tier journals.
 This is the stepping stone for becoming an independent researcher and contributing to academic debates in the field.

 Areas of Research

 Our research projects aim at enhancing our theoretical understanding of entrepreneurship, management and innovation in order to support entrepreneurs and managers in their entrepreneurial and organizational undertakings.
-We conduct research projects from psychological, organizational, and strategic perspectives.
+We conduct research projects from entrepreneurial, organizational-, and strategic perspectives.
 We believe that only an integration of the different perspectives leads to a comprehensive understanding of the phenomena of entrepreneurship, management, and innovation.
-Our research projects cover various areas, such as corporate and professional entrepreneurship, entrepreneurship training, international business and HR management, negotiations in the context of entrepreneurship and management, the aging workforce and demographic change, knowledge management, occupational health psychology, strategy as process and practice, organizational paradoxes, power, creativity, time and temporality, space, new technologies, and organizational communication.
+Our research projects cover various areas, such as corporate and professional entrepreneurship, international business, strategy as process and practice, organizational paradoxes, power, creativity, time and temporality, space, new technologies, and organizational communication.

 Doctoral Degrees